owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Our mission is to push the frontier of high-performance scientific computing, provide both researchers and industry programmers a powerful framework to write concise, fast and safe analytical code.
 The system aims to serve as the de-facto tool for computation intensive tasks in OCaml.

 The project produces comprehensive learning materials to promote OCaml learning.
-You can learn how to use Owl using our tutorial book.
+You can learn how to use Owl using our tutorial book and blogs.

-Read `<< Owl Tutorial Book >> <https://ocaml.xyz/book/>`_
+Read the `<< Owl Tutorial Book >> <https://ocaml.xyz/book/>`_